 The site was purchased by the youth of the YPU in 1956.
 They put $10 down as a deposit on the land and, with the assistance of their parents, did the fundraising for the purchase of the land and building of the campground.

 The parents and others volunteered their time and worked to get the camp ready – many were contractors, carpenters, plumbers, etc and they donated their time to build the camp.
-The volunteers and youth were able to learn many skills and trades on the job while building the camp.
+The volunteers and youth were able to learn practical skills and trades on the job while building the camp.
 The buildings on the campground now were built by this original group.

 The first group to use the camp was a group of young Hungarian refugees.
 The arrived in Quebec and traveled directly to the campground!

 Any group could rent the camp and various groups used it over the years, some for multiple summers in a row.
 Many church groups rented the camp, Parents Without Partners, Parkdale Works Co-Op, and others.
 The Parkdale Works Co-Op set up a saw mill on the site and they used the lumber to sell as a way to raise money for their organization to help community members off the street and get free from addiction.

 The Royal Ontario Museum rented the camp and used a section of the forest on the site to model the ROM’s “hardwood forest” exhibit.

 Thank you to Harold Lee and Brian Boyle, YPU volunteers, for sharing this history with us.